lgvo/restful-express/README.md

 ## Contributing

-* Please take the time to star the project if you like it "npm star restful-express" and also on github [restful-express](https://github.com/lgvo/restful-express).
+* Please take the time to star the project if you like it! "npm star restful-express" and also on github [restful-express](https://github.com/lgvo/restful-express).
-* Feel free to fork, and if you are planning to add more features please open a issue so que can discuss about.
+* Feel free to fork, and if you are planning to add more features please open a issue so we can discuss about.

 ## License
 [MIT](LICENSE)